-ALBANY, N.Y. - ECAC Hockey men’s weekly awards were announced Monday, February 2 as Jonathan Liau, Princeton was named Player of the Week; Quinnipiac’s Landon Smith earned his second Rookie of the Week award for the 2014-15 campaign; while, Alex Lyon, Yale was tabbed as league’s Goaltender of the Week for the second time this season as well.
+ALBANY, N.Y. - ECAC Hockey men’s weekly awards were announced Tuesday, February 23 as Corey Kalk, Dartmouth was tabbed as the league’s Player of the Week; Yale’s Joe Snively earned the league’s Rookie of the Week honor; while Mitch Gillam from Cornell was voted the league’s Goaltender of the Week.

 Click here to view complete release.